LGBTQIA+ Information and identities

-These are just a small selection of LGBTQ+ flags and identities.
-Did you know there are over 300 different flags, While some think this might be too many, it’s all part of a drive to be more inclusive of the expansive breath of identity within the community.
+These are just a small selection of LGBTQIA+ flags and identities.
+Did you know there are over 300 different flags?
+While some think this might be too many, it’s all part of a drive to be more inclusive of the expansive breadth of identity within the community.
 We are learning/understanding more about sexual identity and gender all the time.

 We have used a variety of sources to bring this information together.
 If you see anything that needs updating, adding or changing please contact us using the link at the bottom of this page.

-This represents all the different groups of LGBTQ+ community.
+This represents all the different groups of the LGBTQIA+ community.
 The Pride flag is a beautiful umbrella symbol for which hopefully the whole community will feel welcome to fall under.
-It has six distinct colours and is the most widely used symbol for LGBTQ+ pride worldwide.
+It has six distinct colours and is the most widely used symbol for LGBTQIA+ pride worldwide.

 The Progress Pride Flag